schambig/holbertonschool-simple_shell/README.md

 - [Authors](#authors)

 ## Description
-The Simple Shell is a simple UNIX command interpreter written entirely in C. The program runs based on bash commands obtained from the input stream given by the user.
+The Simple Shell is a simple UNIX command interpreter written entirely in C. The program runs based on bash commands obtained from the command line interface (CLI) given by the user.
 Any text seperated by a any number of spaces, tabs or a combination of both is considered to be an argument.
 The respective command typed by the user is then parsed and executed as if in a regular UNIX shell.